-PricewaterhouseCoopers LLP has been appointed external auditors.
+PricewaterhouseCoopers LLP has been appointed independent auditors.
 It is their responsibility to report to the shareholders regarding the fairness of presentation of the Company's consolidated financial position and results of operations as shown in the annual consolidated financial statements.
-In carrying out their audit, the external auditors also consider the work of the actuaries and their report on policy liabilities.
-The external auditors have full and free access to, and meet periodically with, the Audit Committees to discuss their audits.
-The Auditors' Report outlines the scope of their examination and their opinion.
+In carrying out their audit, the independent auditors also consider the work of the actuaries and their report on policy liabilities.
+The independent auditors have full and free access to, and meet periodically with, the Audit Committees to discuss their audits.
+The Independent Auditor's Report outlines the scope of their examination and their opinion.